confetti design articles how to design a landing page that converts

 2. What is A/B Testing?

-#2: Make it relevant to YOUR customer
+Rule #2: Design your landing page so it is relevant to YOUR customer.

-We have just seconds before a visitor makes a decision about whether our offer is useful or relevant.
+We have just seconds before a website visitor makes a decision about whether our offer is useful or relevant.
 They will click away if they can’t find what they want or if it doesn’t entice easily without effort on their part.
 Confusion or miss-targeting will result in abandonment and no sales or sign ups.

 Rather than let that happen, make the few seconds you have their attention count and answer the questions that are on their mind: